Free COVID-19 testing continues

-The free COVID-19 testing made possible by OptumServe, Warren County Health Department and Warren County government continues this week at the Warren County Armory Civic Center, 501 US Hwy.
+The free COVID-19 testing made possible by OptumServe, Warren County Health Department and Warren County government continues next week at the Warren County Armory Civic Center, 501 US Hwy.
 158 business east, Warrenton.

 The testing site will close for a half-hour lunch break each day.